 Signing a commercial lease is a major step for your business.
 Hopefully, it turns out to be an exciting new opportunity that propels your organization to new levels of success.
 If the process goes well, you'll have space that better matches your brand, accommodates your growth, saves you capital, and more.
 However, if you sign a bad lease, you could end up paying too much, find yourself in a bad space, or both for years to come.

 The mistakes that lead to bad commercial real estate decisions are easy to avoid, though.
 If you follow these steps, you can protect your business and position yourself to sign a great commercial lease.

 Do Your Homework

 Before you even start thinking about a specific building or a specific space, step back and do your homework.
-Figure out:
+You will need to figure out:

 To do this, you need to study what you're already doing in your existing offices or other commercial spaces.
 Then, get all of the stakeholders together to understand their present and future needs.
 Once you've done that homework, you're ready to move on to the next part of the process.